tnc-ca-geo/python-flow-calculator/README.md

    Note they are currently meaningless as the logic has been getting updated so rapidly.
 A robust test suite will be made once the major logic changes have ceased to help the maintainability of this repo.

+## Known Differences

+   Although intended to be a direct upgrade of the reference flow calculator and the UCDavis Flashy flow calculator there are some known differences listed below:

+   1. Data filtering:

+      The updated calculator requires at least 350 days of data and allows up to 7 days of consecutive missing data.
+The previous recommendation was to require 358 days of data to run a year.
+These differences may result in slight changes in metrics that are summarized over multiple years, including peak flow metrics.

+   2. Peak detection:

+      Within the adaptation of the UCDavis flashy flows calculator the peak detection algorithm is slightly different and includes more peaks then the original version.
+This may cause many of the metrics that are based off a peak or pulse to be different in cases where a different peak is used than the one that the original UCDavis flashy flows calculator uses.

 ## Questions and Comments

 All questions or comment are encouraged to be sent to <nenerson@foundryspatial.com>